Spain - place

 The trova â lyric song composition with guitar â comes directly from the Spanish troubadour tradition.
 Cuba's vieja trova produced composers like Sindo Garay and Compay Segundo; the nueva trova continues the line today.

-The Spanish contradanza (absorbed from the French contredanse) arrived in Cuba and was creolized into the Contradanza cubana â the ancestor of DanzĂłn, mambo"> Mambo, and Cha-cha-chĂĄ.
+The Spanish contradanza (absorbed from the French contredanse) arrived in Cuba and was creolized into the Contradanza cubana â the ancestor of DanzĂłn, Mambo, and Cha-cha-chĂĄ.

 Harmonic Language